 Thousands of Kentuckians are beating the system through the improper use in Kentucky of motor vehicles bearing out-of-state license plates or improper use of temporary or other tags.
 Such use costs Kentucky millions of dollars annually in motor vehicle usage tax and ad valorem property tax.

 Kentucky law requires the registration of motor vehicles within 15 days from the date they are brought into Kentucky for use.
 A 6 percent motor vehicle usage tax is levied on motor vehicles for the privilege of operating on Kentucky highways, based on the value at the time they are first placed in service in Kentucky.
-Property tax is assessed annually on vehicles sit used in Kentucky on Jan.
-1, based on their fair cash value.
+Property tax is assessed annually on vehicles sitused in Kentucky on January 1, based on their fair cash value.

 You do!
 Kentucky residents beating the system by registering vehicles in other states in order to avoid motor vehicle usage tax and ad valorem property tax make you, the honest taxpayer, the loser.
 Also, new residents beating the system by failing to register their vehicles within 15 days after they move into Kentucky makes you the loser.
-The ultimate losers are your local school districts and services dependent on revenues from the evaded taxes.
+The ultimate losers are your local school districts and services dependent on revenues from the taxes that are avoided.

 Where the Money Goes